Grade 22

 Grade-22 (also referred to as BPS-22) is the highest attainable rank for a Civil Servant in Pakistan.
-Grade 22 is equal to a 4-star and 3-star rank of the Pakistan Armed Forces.
+Grade 22 is equal to a 4-star rank of the Pakistan Armed Forces.
 With over five hundred thousand civil servants and bureaucrats in Pakistan, only a few dozen officers serve in BPS-22 grade at a given time.
-Hence, not even 1% of the country's civil servants and/or bureaucrats make it to the highest rank.
+Hence, not even 1% of the country's civil servants or bureaucrats make it to the highest rank.
 Officers serving in BPS-22 grade are largely considered to be the most influential individuals in the country.